-Dog proof traps are the best friends to your best friend for a number of reasons.
-Firstly, they take care of any raccoons and other type of animals that could pose a threat to your pets, and secondly, they do so without actually being a threat themselves.
+Dog proof traps are the best friends to your best friend for several reasons.
+Firstly, they take care of any raccoons and other types of animals that could pose a threat to your pets, and secondly, they do so without actually being a threat themselves.

 Coil spring traps, although effective, tend to be highly dangerous for other animals not intended to step into them, and the first unintended victims are usually your own pets.

-Because of this, dog proof traps were designed with the very purpose of keeping your puppy safe, no matter its size, age and breed.
-But, are dog proof traps cat proof?
+Because of this, dog safe traps were designed with the very purpose of keeping your puppy safe, no matter its size, age, and breed.
+But, are they cat-proof?

 Why get a dog proof trap

 Some of the best aspects to consider for getting trap that is safe for both dogs and cats are:

 These traps are specifically designed for the anatomy of raccoons, thus making it improbable for your pets to stick their paws inside to get the bait.

 When dealing with raccoons in your backyard, you usually have to keep your neighbors –and their pets – in mind as much as your own.
 The safety of these traps will avoid any troubles with setting any other animal aside from the raccoons its meant to trap.

 Coil spring traps can not only be dangerous for your pets, but for your kids as well.
 An important benefit of getting a dog-proof trap is that it is also a lot safer if you have kids around, given that their design makes them near impossible for a human hand of any size to fit in, and their small size makes them easy to hide.

 How they work